lapuce-creates/wf3-javascript-course/README.md

 # wf3-javascript-course
-this is the repository for all the coding i've done in the javascript session of my courses
+this is the repository for all the coding i've done in the javascript session in my coding courses